Vilatsut/exam-archive-script/README.md

    chmod +x archive.sh
    chmod +x send_sort.sh
    ```
-3. Change the source folder, destination folder, user@address and password inside archive.sh
+3. Change the destination folder, user@address, and password inside archive.sh
 4. run ./archive.sh

 ## Notes
-Script transfers the folders from source to dest, so if you want to transfer to an existing folder, you need to be precise about naming.
+Script transfers the folders from the folder where the script is located to dest, so if you want to transfer to an existing folder, you need to be precise about naming.